pidanou/c1-core/README.md

 - CLI version
 - CRON jobs
-- Metadata of connector syncs to allow differential sync
+- Differential sync : store sync metadata and find a way to do delete deleted data
 - Connector cleanup/reinstall
 - Find a system to allow deletion of deleted items